eginwong/course-notes/cloud/azure/AZ-301/design-a-data-platform-solution.md

 - not used for transactions
 - roll up db from your OLTPs
 - Azure Analysis Services, PowerBI, Big Data
+- What is Azure Synapse Analytics?
+  - Synapse SQL: complete T-SQL based analytics
+  - analytics at scale, reduces data storage costs, and improves query performance
+  - scale-out architecture to distribute computational processing
+    - compute is separate from storage, which enables separate scaling
+  - data movement service (DMS) is a system-level internal service that moves data across nodes to ensure parallel queries and accurate results
+  - Control nodes to compute nodes
+  - different modes of distribution
+    - hash, round-robin, or replicated tables
+    - replicated is fast for small data sets
+    - round-robin is simplest
+    - hash requires hash function and depends on data set for collisions and data skew
+- Best practices for Synapse
+  - use DMVs to monitor and optimize queries
+  - maintain statistics
+  - pause and scale to reduce cost
+  - tune query perf with indices, result set caching, materialized views
+  - group inserts into batches
+  - polybase to load and export data quickly
+  - do not over partition
+  - use hash distribution when applicable
+  - minimize possible column size
+  - reduce query result sizes
+  - use temp heap tables for transient data

 ## Data Protection Strategy
 - geo-redundant storage (GRS)